shelcia/noobcodes-docs/docs/linkedin/count-different-palindromic-subsequences.md

 ---
 sidebar_position: 11
-tags: [LinkedIn]
+tags: [linkedin]
 ---

 # Count Different Palindromic Subsequences

 ### Problem Statement

-Given a string s, return *the number of different non-empty palindromic subsequences* in s.
+Given a string s, return _the number of different non-empty palindromic subsequences_ in s.
 Since the answer may be very large, return it modulo 10<sup>9</sup> + 7.

 A subsequence of a string is obtained by deleting zero or more characters from the string.